TBosak/specbridge/README.md

 3. Check the server logs for parsing errors

-> **Note:** Specbridge works best when you use absolute paths (with no spaces) for the `--specs` argument and other file paths.
+> **⚠️ Note:** Specbridge works best when you use absolute paths (with no spaces) for the `--specs` argument and other file paths.
 Relative paths or paths containing spaces may cause issues on some platforms or with some MCP clients.

-### Authentication not working?
+### 🔐 Authentication not working?

 1. Verify your `.env` file is in the specs directory
 2. Check the naming pattern matches your spec filename